Dead Cells FAQ

 He lunge-slashes at you three times; the last slash having a longer range than the other two.
 He’s usually much stronger than you, as you meet him a bit earlier in the game.

-It’s recommended that you have a shield and try to block his attack, then counter.
+It’s recommended that you have a shield and try to block his attack, then parry.
 You could also try grenades, or a survivability build to get him to kill himself by hitting your shields.

 As long as you don’t try to slash him back head-on, you should be fine.

-Spider Rune – Wall jumping
+Spider Rune – Unlocks wall jumping

 Similar as with the Slasher above, you need to kill an Elite Orb Caster in the Slumbering Sanctuary biome, to acquire the spider rune.
 You’ll know you’re in the right place for sure because you can’t leave until you get the rune, as you need to wall jump to exit.